Cantii Way: map and GPX

 Taking its name from the Celtic tribe which inhabited the area during the Iron Age, the Cantii Way combines quirky coastal towns and dramatic chalk cliffs with the rolling hills of the Kent Downs Area of Outstanding Natural Beauty.

-The circular route uses traffic-free cycle paths, bridleways and quiet roads, and is ideal for touring and hybrid bikes.
-It’s perfect for a leisurely trip with lots to discover along the way – from remnants of military defences to vibrant art trails and eco-friendly farms.
+This circular route uses traffic-free cycle paths, bridleways and quiet roads, and is ideal for touring and hybrid bikes.
+It’s perfect for a leisurely trip, with lots to discover along the way – from remnants of military defences to vibrant art trails and eco-friendly farms.

 The ‘Garden of England’ is also a haven for food and drink connoisseurs, with a wealth of local produce to sample, fresh seafood, vineyards galore and the pointed white tops of hop-drying oast houses peeking through the trees.